 Stress can be mental, emotional, and physical and is valid to break up.
 Teenagers have a lot going on in their lives.
 It is the time when their courses at school get heavier, peer pressure is at its peak, and so much more.
-It can eventually take a toll on their relationship.
+It can eventually take a toll on their young love.

 Ways To Help Your Teen Deal With A Breakup